expressjs/express-paginate/Readme.md

 By default, the view helper `paginate.href` is already executed with the inherited `req` variable, therefore it becomes a function capable of returning a String when executed.

-When executed with `req`, it will return a function with one argument called `prev`.
+When executed with `req`, it will return a function with two optional arguments, `prev` (Boolean) and `params` (String).

-This argument `prev` is a Boolean and is completely optional (defaults to `false`).
+The argument `prev` is a Boolean and is completely optional (defaults to `false`).

+The argument `params` is an Object and is completely optional.

 Pass `true` as the value for `prev` when you want to create a `<button>` or `<a>` that points to the previous page (e.g. it would generate a URL such as the one in the `href` attribute of `<a href="/users?page=1&limit=10">Prev</a>` if `req.query.page` is `2`).

+Pass an object for the value of `params` when you want to override querystring parameters &ndash; such as for filtering and sorting (e.g. it would generate a URL such as the one in the `href` attribute of `<a href="/users?page=1&limit=10&sort=name">Sort By Name</a>` if `params` is equal to `{ sort: 'name' }`.

+Note that if you pass only one argument with a type of Object, then it will generate a `href` with the current page and use the first argument as the value for `params`.
+This is useful if you only want to do something like change the filter or sort querystring param, but not increase or decrease the page number.

 [See the example below for an example of how implementation looks](#example).